symfony/symfony-docs/components/http_foundation.rst

 :method:`Symfony\\Component\\HttpFoundation\\Request::getAcceptableContentTypes`
     Returns the list of accepted content types ordered by descending quality.

+:method:`Symfony\\Component\\HttpFoundation\\Request::getAcceptableFormats`
+    Returns the list of accepted client formats associated with the request.

 :method:`Symfony\\Component\\HttpFoundation\\Request::getLanguages`
     Returns the list of accepted languages ordered by descending quality.